calvinwonpark/openai-projects/founder-copilot/README.md

 - The tool searches the vector store for semantically similar content
 - Relevant snippets are retrieved and included in the assistant's response
 - The assistant cites sources when referencing knowledge base content
+- Source citations are automatically extracted from message annotations

 **Benefits**:
 - Up-to-date information without retraining models
 - Ability to add/update knowledge base files without changing the assistant
 - Automatic relevance ranking and retrieval
 - Citation of sources for transparency
+- Structured output with answer, bullets, and source references

 ## Project Structure